sam302rk/ChoiceEngine/README.md

 ## Basic Concept
 A folder represents a dialog element being a dialog option or dialog by a npc.<br>
 A dialog element has all elements comming after that inside it (a basic folder hirachy)<br>
-Also, there will be a audio line (If required) and some json data inside it.<br>
+Also, there will be a audio line (If required) and some data inside it.<br>

 ## Own Game Engine
 A Game Engine like Source Engine, where you can create choice games with a built-in version of <br>the editor and a game store with community-created choice-games.